O’Neill homers, Cards win 2-1 to salvage split with Dodgers

 UP NEXT

-Dodgers: LHP Julio Urías (16-3, 3.11 ERA) kicks off a six-game homestand with the first of three against the San Diego Padres and RHP Joe Musgrove (10-8, 2.87) on Friday night.
-Urías is 2-1 with a 3.23 ERA in 10 career appearances (five starts) against the Padres.
+Dodgers: LHP Julio Urias (16-3, 3.11 ERA) starts off a six-game homestand with the first of three against the San Diego Padres and RHP Joe Musgrove (10-8, 2.87) on Friday night.
+Urias is 2-1 with a 3.23 ERA in 10 career appearances (five starts) against the Padres.

 Cardinals: LHP Jon Lester (5-6, 4.89) will start the opener of a pivotal three-game home series against the wild card-contending Cincinnati Reds and RHP Tyler Mahle (11-5, 3.76) on Friday night.
 Lester has allowed one hit in his last two starts (11 1/3 innings) against the Reds.